Alpha 2 Software: ATR is available as Alpha software. You can test the release process. Actual releases can be downloaded and committed to svn.

 Commit message style

 We follow a consistent style for commit messages.
-The first line of the commit message is called the subject line, and should follow these guidelines:
+The first line (subject line) should:

 • Use the imperative mood.
-The subject line should complete the sentence "If applied, this commit will...".
+Complete the sentence "If applied, this commit will..."

 • Use sentence case.
-Start with a capital letter, but do not use a full stop at the end.
+Start with a capital letter, no full stop at the end.

-• Use articles as appropriate before nouns.
-Write about "a feature" not just "feature".
-Say, for example, "fix a bug", and not "fix bug".
+• Use articles before nouns.
+Write "Fix a bug", not "Fix bug".

 • Be specific and descriptive.
-Prefer "Fix a bug in vote resolution for tied votes" to "Fix a bug" or "Update the vote code".
+Prefer "Fix a bug in vote resolution for tied votes" to "Fix a bug".

 Add distribution platform validation to the compose phase